CarlosFdez/pf2e-item-hacks/README.md

 ## Exporting types from the core system implementation

-Add the following to the main pathfinder tsconfig.json and run `npx tsc`
+Add the following to the main pathfinder tsconfig.json's compilerOptions and run `npx tsc`
 ```json
 {
         "noEmit": false,